amzn/oss-attribution-builder/README.md

 ### Development

 `npm install` and then `npm run dev` will get you off the ground for local development.
-This will start a Docker container for PostgreSQL, but will use a local copy of gulp, node, etc so you can iterate quickly.
+This will start a Docker container for PostgreSQL, but will use a local copy of tsc, webpack, node, etc so you can iterate quickly.

 Once things have started up, you can open http://0.0.0.0:8010/webpack-dev-server/.
 This will automatically reload on browser changes, and the backend will also automatically restart on server-side changes.